 View all micro-credentials from UTeach Computer Science

-Special Offer: Win Gift Cards by Earning Micro-credentials!
+Special Offer: Win a Gift Card by Earning Micro-credentials!

 - Must be a current K-12 educator, counselor, or administrator and a U.S. resident.

 - You will be automatically entered to win after earning each UTeach CS micro-credential, as long as you have "opted-in" to data sharing on Digital Promise.
 (This is the default setting when you create an account with Digital Promise.
 For more information about account creation, please refer to this document.)